 © A Chapman/Businessballs 2013 - Project Sponsorship Styles Matrix Model

-The opportunity and tendency for the project sponsor to adopt primarily a 'coaching' approach applies where a project manager of low competence is responsible for a project of low challenge.
-This equates broadly to levels 3-5 in the the Levels of Delegation structure.
+The opportunity and tendency for the project sponsor to adopt primarily a 'coaching' approach apply where a project manager of low competence is responsible for a project of low challenge.
+This equates broadly to levels 3-5 in the Levels of Delegation structure.

-And finally, to complete the four main styles, a project sponsor will tend to adopt a 'watching' position (being available to help/advise, while monitoring from a distance) towards a highly competent project manager who is responsible for a high challenge project.
-This equates broadly to levels 6-8 in the the Levels of Delegation structure.
+And finally, to complete the four main styles, a project sponsor will tend to adopt a 'watching' position (being available to help/advise, while monitoring from a distance) towards a highly competent project manager who is responsible for a high-challenge project.
+This equates broadly to levels 6-8 in the Levels of Delegation structure.

 The Tannenbaum and Schmidt Continuum is also a very useful reference model for understanding, teaching and conducting project sponsorship, notably how the style/approach of the project sponsor must adapt according to circumstances, especially considering the capabilities of a project team, beyond the competence of a project manager.

-Rather than present these items in a single collective listing it is more helpful to show these responsibilities and accountabilities in terms of a structured leadership model, in this case John Adair's Action-Centred Leadership® model, which categorizes the key responsibilities for managing and leading according to a three-part approach (briefly summarised as):
+Rather than present these items in a single collective listing, it is more helpful to show these responsibilities and accountabilities in terms of a structured leadership model, in this case, John Adair's Action-Centred Leadership® model, which categorises the key responsibilities for managing and leading according to a three-part approach (briefly summarised as):

 This structure enables a clear presentation of the project sponsor's duties:

-- Defines, justifies and agrees/secures overall budgets, resourcing and timescales.
+- Defines justify and agrees/secures overall budgets, resourcing and timescales.

-- Defines and agrees the fundamental project terms of reference or 'project charter' (purpose, organizational relevance, measurable top-level targets/outcomes, project governance and authority structure, top-level financials and timescales, limits, exclusions, risks, ethics, other substantial factors such as legal, IT, environmental, PR, international, political)
+- Defines and agrees on the fundamental project terms of reference or 'project charter' (purpose, organisational relevance, measurable top-level targets/outcomes, project governance and authority structure, top-level financials and timescales, limits, exclusions, risks, ethics, other substantial factors such as legal, IT, environmental, PR, international, political)

-- Big decisions beyond the authority of project manager.
+- Big decisions beyond the authority of the project manager.

-- Publicizes and promotes project internally and externally (is the 'project champion' and prime advocate).
+- Publicises and promotes projects internally and externally (is the 'project champion' and prime advocate).

 - Seeks feedback and opinions about progress, methods, conduct, etc., from interested, affected, and especially influential parties.

-- Has right of project veto (upon serious crisis) and fundamental decision-making responsibility for project direction/future.
+- Has the right of project veto (upon serious crisis) and fundamental decision-making responsibility for project direction/future.

-- Liaises, mediates, negotiates and secures agreement among stakeholders and executives (board), and other interested institutional and regulatory bodies.
+- Liaises, mediates, negotiates and secures agreements among stakeholders and executives (board), and other interested institutional and regulatory bodies.